percona/pmm-doc/docs/using/query-analytics.md

 - PostgreSQL: Not supported.

 Starting with PMM 2.33.0, for MySQL, the *Explain* tab is supported without the *Examples* tab.
 If a query in the *Explain* tab contains sensitive data, placeholders will replace them.
-You should provide values for these placeholders before you can run `explain`.
-Please check attached above below.
+You have to specify the values for these placeholders before you can run *Explain*, as shown in the image below.

 ![!image](../_images/PMM_Query_Analytics_Tabs_Explain_With_Placeholders.png)